-Program services: The 36-bedroom Nashville Ronald McDonald House serves families from across the country and around the world.
-Since opening in 1991, the House has served over 15,700 families who have come from all 95 counties in Tennessee, 66 counties in Kentucky, 41 other states, 2 U.S. territories and 14 foreign countries.
-Every year, the House serves approximately 500 families with an average length of stay of more than two weeks and a daily waiting list of 4-7 families.
-They request a \$15 per night donation from families to stay in the House; however, most families cannot afford to pay.
-The House has never turned a family away because of their inability to pay.
+Program services: The 36 bedroom Nashville Ronald McDonald House serves families from across the country and around the world.
+Since opening in 1991, the House has served over 15,830 families who have come from all 95 counties in Tennessee, 66 counties in Kentucky, 41 other states, 2 U.S. territories and 14 foreign countries.
+In 2020, despite the world-wide Covid-19 Pandemic, the House remained open, serving 137 families, versus in a typical year, the House serves approximately 500 families.
+In 2020, 94% of guest families could not afford to pay anything, the House requests a \$15 per night donation from families to stay in the House; however, most families cannot afford to pay.

-Program and supporting services (Contributions)
+Program and supporting services (continued)